Health in Tuvalu: Medical problems in Tuvalu

+Droughts in Tuvalu, such as the 2011 Tuvalu drought result in water shortages and sanitation Problems.
+The health consequences are increased acute respiratory infections (ARIs), viral illnesses, skin diseases, septic sores, and cholera, diarrhoea and typhoid infections.

 Since the late 20th century the biggest health problem in Tuvalu, and the leading cause of death, has been heart disease, which is closely followed by diabetes and high blood pressure.
 In 2016 the majority of deaths resulted from cardiac diseases, with diabetes mellitus, hypertension, obesity, and cerebral-vascular disease among the other causes of death.

 In 2014, the World Health Organization confirmed an outbreak of dengue fever in Tuvalu.
 The illness has re emerged in several Pacific Island countries after a period of twenty years.
 A further outbreak of dengue fever occurred in 2019, from 25 March to 5 July 496 suspected and 226 confirmed cases were reported.
 54 cases required hospitalisation from which 2 children died.

+In February 2024, the Tuvalu Department of Health launched a typhoid vaccination campaign that is funded by the Australian Department of Foreign Affairs and Trade (DFAT) and UNICEF.
+The vaccines will be administered to people between the ages of 9 months to 65 years.

+Management of COVID-19

+Tuvalu limited travel to Funafuti International Airport in early 2020.
+The government of Tuvalu put in place The COVID-19 (Threatened Emergency) Regulation 2021, then published the Standard Operating Procedure for International Travel to Tuvalu.

+Dr Tapugao Falefou, was appointed the chair of the national Covid-19 taskforce.
+Tuvalu remained free of COVID-19 infections and implemented a vaccine program.
+By April 2022, 85% of 12-17-year-olds had received their first dose of vaccine, and about 90% of its adult population were fully vaccinated.
+In 2023, the IMF Article IV consultation with Tuvalu concluded that a successful vaccination strategy allowed Tuvalu to lift coronavirus disease (COVID-19) containment measures at the end of 2022.